Modern Slavery Statement

 Supply Chain

-Secondly, we ensure that products purchased from vulnerable areas, as defined in Modern Slavery Index, orders and suppliers are being handled with extra caution and only by a designated experienced purchaser.
+Secondly, we ensure that products purchased from vulnerable areas, meaning areas with higher corruption index than other EU countries, are being handled with extra caution and only by a designated experienced purchaser.

 We review our supply chain on a regular basis and constantly consider how to improve our own practices with a greater degree of focus on slavery and human trafficking.